algorandfoundation/xGov/Proposals/xgov-204.md

 - As launchpads are where new projects first present themselves, they act as a key entry point for new users into Agorand.
 We are building the product with a high quality user-experience to ensure that users receive the best first impression of what the Algorand ecosystem has to offer.

 ## Additional information
 We look forward to collaborating with developers and partners to bring a wider range of Algorand projects to the ecosystem.
-Projects interested in the launchpad or partnerships can contact us at: hi@everyone.space
+Projects interested in launching or partnering, please contact us at: hi@everyone.space